fatemerezaee/aermet-meteorological-data-processing/README.md

 ## Why This Is Useful

 Accurate meteorological data is crucial for air dispersion modeling.
 Missing values, inconsistent timestamps, or incomplete date ranges can lead to inaccurate results.
 These scripts automate the cleaning and preparation process, saving time and ensuring high-quality inputs.

----

-If you want me to tweak anything or add more details, just let me know! ✨